 A gift in your will or trust is a meaningful way to support Northwestern.
 Known as a charitable bequest, a gift in your will is a simple, flexible, and versatile way to ensure the programs and experiences that positively impacted you will continue for years to come.

 You can direct your gift to a particular school or program or to the University’s general fund.
-Your gift also entitles your estate to an unlimited federal estate tax charitable deduction.

 Click here for sample bequest language that you can use to add a gift to Northwestern in your will or trust.

 A Legacy at Northwestern Law Lasts Longer Than a Lifetime

 Theodore “Ted” Spak ’53, ’56 JD, ’02 GP enrolled in the Northwestern College of Commerce in 1950.
 Ted, whose granddaughter is also a Northwestern alumna, encourages others to consider supporting Northwestern through planned giving.
 “I am proud of the education that I have received and am honored to help others as Northwestern initially helped me,” says Ted.

 A loyal supporter of the Law School Annual Fund, Ted established the Joseph and Sophie Spak Scholarship Fund at the Law School in 1995 to honor his parents.
 This year, he included the law school in his estate plans through a bequest in his will.
 Now, the Joseph and Sophie Spak Scholarship will support deserving Northwestern Law students in perpetuity.

 See How a Charitable Bequest Works

 - Contact Northwestern Gift Planning at800-826-6709or email@example.com for additional information on bequests or to chat more about the different options for including Northwestern in your will or estate plan.